jeffrom/tunk/README.md

 ## usage

-On a git repository with no tags, running `tunk` will print a message that no release tags could be found, and steps for creating one.
+On a git repository with no tags, running `tunk` will print a message indicating that no release tags could be found and an example command for creating one.
 In the default configuration, the initial tag will look like this: `v0.1.0`.
-Once a tag has been created, subsequent commits can be automatically tagged.
+Once a tag has been created, subsequent commits' release tags can be managed.

 Running `tunk` on a repository with matching tags will open `$EDITOR` (or `$GIT_EDITOR`) with a summary of the commits that comprise the pending release for final edits.
 Once saved, a tag will be created for the current commit.